Emeralds in the Dark

 “Gabriel...”
 Mary had to pause to gather her thoughts.
 She had no idea if she was about to sound crazy to him or not, but hopefully, he was serious enough of a guy not to laugh at her.

 “I had a bit of a spell today.
 I felt something strike my mind, and I fainted.
 While I was unconscious, I had a dream.
-There were these green eyes looking down on me as I was falling into darkness, and a voice was calling for me to come to them.
+These green eyes were looking down on me as I was falling into darkness, and a voice was calling for me to come to them.
 I can’t make anything of it.
 Does any of this sound familiar to you?”

 “Green eyes?”
 Gabriel’s voice was dark as his amber eyes narrowed.
 Mary felt as if he wasn’t looking at her right now.
 She must have struck a nerve.
 He definitely knew something about green eyes.
 “I know well of a vampir with eyes of emerald.
 Yet, I do not know if it be true they are thy attacker.”